From Laravel to Spring Boot: overview to start quickly

 }

-In this controller first we inject jdbc into the controller via its constructor public ExampleController(JdbcTemplate jdbcTemplate)
+In this controller first we inject the jdbc client into the controller via its constructor public ExampleController(JdbcTemplate jdbcTemplate)

 , then we perform the raw query and get back the results using jdbcTemplate.queryForList("SELECT * FROM messages");